ocicl/ocicl/README.md

 application container images.
 However, we aren't dealing in container image artifacts here -- just ordinary tarballs of Lisp code.

-``ocicl`` is under active development, and may not work for you.
-It currently requires SBCL and only works on Linux, but adapting to other systems and platforms .
+``ocicl`` is under active development.
+It currently requires SBCL and only works on Linux, but adapting to other systems and platforms should not be difficult.
+Feedback is welcome at https://github.com/ocicl/ocicl/issues.
+Pull requests are even more welcome, at https://github.com/ocicl/ocicl/pulls!

 Quick Start
 ------------